-The terms Alzheimer’s and dementia are often used interchangeably, but they don’t mean the same thing.
-Dementia is a general term used to describe a series of symptoms including memory loss and cognitive degeneration.
-Alzheimer’s is one kind of dementia that affects 70 percent of senior citizens in the U.S. today.
-It is known to be a leading cause of death in the country.
+While the terms dementia and Alzheimer’s are used interchangeably, they are not the same.
+Dementia is a general term that describes a number of symptoms, including cognitive degeneration and memory loss.
+Alzheimer’s is a specific but common form of dementia that affects over 70 percent of American citizens suffering from dementia.
+Alzheimer’s is also a leading cause of death among seniors.

-All forms of dementia are degenerative diseases that affect both cognitive abilities and memory.
-The symptoms produced from these conditions will get worse over time as they make it more difficult for the individual to take care of themselves.
-Regardless, those in all stages of Alzheimer’s or other forms of dementia will require constant care in order to live safely and comfortably at home.
+All forms of dementia are degenerative diseases that affect both cognitive abilities and memory loss.
+The symptoms produced as a result will worsen over time as it becomes more difficult for the loved one to take care of themselves.
+Those in all stages of Alzheimer’s or other forms of dementia will require constant care in order to live safely and comfortably at home.

 Signs of Dementia and Alzheimer’s